w3f/polkadot-wiki/docs/learn/learn-extrinsics.md

 There is no need for the attacker to know your private key.

-Making a transaction mortal will (almost) ensure that replay attacks are not valid, with the only particular case is if the account gets reaped immediately after submitting a mortal transaction, and within the mortal window (i.e. the block interval), an attacker replays that transaction.
+Making a transaction mortal will almost certainly ensure that replay attacks are not possible, with the only particular case is if the account gets reaped immediately after submitting a mortal transaction, and within the mortal window (i.e. the block interval), an attacker replays that transaction.